Online Schools in South Carolina

 Regarding South Carolina specifically, a report by the SCCHE claims that improving academic achievement can boost economic performance.
 According the the SCCHE, if South Carolina achieves its goal of becoming one of the more educated states in the U.S. by the year 2030, it can create 44,514 additional jobs and $6.9 billion in personal income, while adding $7.8 billion to the gross state product.
 In short, an education through online learning could help increase the availability, affordability, and effectiveness of college education in South Carolina and potentially benefit both individuals and the state economy.

 A number of South Carolina's largest colleges offer online courses in addition to their campus-based programs.
 For example, The University of South Carolina offers online programs through its Extended University with for-credit classes available in fields such as liberal arts, social sciences, and sciences.
 Clemson University also provides distance education as its an active part of the Southern Regional Educational Board's Electronic Campus.
 For students looking for a vocational education, Greenville Technical College has been providing courses electronically since 1996 and offers a wide range of study in areas like business, health, technology and others.

 The above are all traditional colleges based in South Carolina that have implemented online programs.
 In addition, degrees are available from some of well-known national online schools.
-Everest University Online and a number of other schools offer online degrees in South Carolina through remote-education programs.
+Altierus Career College and a number of other schools offer online degrees in South Carolina through distance-education programs.